 - Minimal or no risk

-The Parliament has also introduced a completely new requirement that deployers (previously called users) of high-risk AI solutions must conduct a fundamental rights impact assessment considering aspects such as the potential negative impact on the environment and on marginalised groups.
-Read our recent article about the four categories of risk under the Act here.
+The Parliament has also introduced a completely new requirement that “deployers”, previously called “users”, of high-risk AI solutions must conduct a “fundamental rights impact assessment” considering aspects such as the potential negative impact on the environment and on marginalised groups.
+See our tech blog post about the four categories of risk under the Act here.

-In order to boost AI innovation, the Act also proposed to promote so-called “regulatory sandboxes”, which will be exceptions to the more onerous requirements for AI providers.
+In order to boost AI innovation, the Act also proposes to promote so-called “regulatory sandboxes”, which will be exceptions to the more onerous requirements for AI providers.
 This will include research activities and AI components which are provided under open-source licenses.

 For more information on the likely impact of the EU AI Act's commencement or on issues relating to the role of AI in your organisation, contact a member of our Artificial Intelligence team.